-Will's Van Wormer entered the death chamber at 11:34:30, the current was turned into the body one minute later and at 11:37 he was declared dead.
-At 11:41:30 Frederick entered the death chamber, at 11:42:60 the current was turned on and he was declared dead at 11:43:30. n entered the death chamber at and he was declared dead at The entire proceedings from start of the first man from his cell the doctors' declaration of the death the last consumed but 15 % minutes, untoward incidents marred the execution of the law.
+Willis Van Wormer entered the death chamber at 11:34:30, the current is turned into the body one minute later and 11:37 he was declared dead 11 41:30 Frederick entered the chamber, at 11:42:00 the current death cham was turned on and he was declared dead at 11:43:30, entered the death chamber at current was turned on at nd he was declared dead at 8:30.
+The entire proceedings from start of the first man from his cell 48:30 to the doctors' declaration of the death of the last consumed but 15% minutes. untoward incidents marred the execution of the law.

 HISTORY OF THE CRIME.

 Dannemora, N. Y., Oct.
-1.-In most respects the tragedy which closed to-day at Clinton prison with the death on the electric chair of the three-brothers Van Wormer was unique in modern criminal history.
-Only once before in this state is it recalled that welcomed any plausible grounds upon which to commute, as he felt that little good would result to the public mind from the morbid interest attached to the triple execution.
+1.- in most spects the tragedy which closed today at Clinton prison with the death on the electric chair of the three brothers Van Wormer was unique in modern criminal history.
+Only once before in this state is it recalled that welcomed any plausible grounds upon which to commute, as he felt that little good would result to the public mind from the morbid interest attached to the mind triple execution.

 BRUCE'S SENTENCE.

-Harvey Bruce, their fellow in the rime, for which they died today, was tried alone and sentenced to imprison-ment for eighteeen years.
-Mrs. Hallenbeck soon followed her husband to the grave, as also did the aged mother of the murdered man.
-A brother, George A. Hallenbeck, sur-vives, but he is broken in health and vives, but he is broken in hearth and nervous by the awful tragedy enacted almost within his hearing.
+Harvey Bruce, their fellow in the erime, for which they died today, was tried alone and sentenced to imprisonnent for eighteeen years.
+Mrs. Hallenbeck soon followed he Mrs. Hallenbeck soon followed her husband to the grave, as also did the aged mother of the murdered man.
+A brother, George A. Hallenbeck, sur-vives, but he is broken in health and nervous by the awful tragedy enacted almost within his hearing.
 The triple execution of today raised to a total of 73 the list of murderers who have died in the electric chair.

 A PARALLEL CASE.

-The simultaneous execution of three brothers is not unprecedented in the history of New York state, although to find the parallel one must go back to June 7, 1825, when three brothers, Nelson, Israel, Jr., and Isaac Thayer of the town of Boston, Erle county, were fatal. hanged simultaneously on a triple gal hanged simultaneously on a cliple gar-lows erected on the west side of Niaga-ra square in the city of Buffalo.
-The erime for which the Thayers died was the butchery of a peddler named John LEWISTON NAT'L BANK.
-National Bank of Commerce, New York.
+The simultaneous execution of thre brothers is not unprecedented in the history of New York state, although to find the parallel one must go back to

+June 7, 1825, when three brothers, Nel-son, Israel, Jr., and Isaac Thayer of town of Boston, Erle county, were hanged simultaneously on a triple gal lows erected on the west side of Niaga ra square in the city of Buffalo. crime for which the Thayers died The butchery of a peddler named John the by Love.

+LEWISTON NAT'L BANK.
+National Bank of Commerce, New York

 Made Reserve Agent.

 (Special to the "News.")

 Washington, D. C., Oct.
-1 .- The national bank of commerce, New York, has been approved as reserve agent for First National bank of Lewiston, Ida.
+1 .- The na tional bank of commerce, New York, has been approved as reserve agent for First National bank of Lewiston, Ida.

 HOLD-UPS IDENTIFIED.